At the Root of Social and Spiritual Order

 During his childhood, Zeus was raised by the nymph Amalthea, who, for some authors, has the appearance of a goat.
 In his maturity, he forces his father to vomit first the stone Rhea had cunningly substituted for his son and then the previously swallowed brothers and sisters.
 Subsequently, Zeus frees the brothers of Cronus-Saturn, the Hecatoncheires (the Hundred-Handed Ones) and the Cyclops from the dungeons of Tartarus in which they were imprisoned; in return, the Cyclopes give him the gift of command over thunder and lightning.
 Later, along with all of them, he defeats Cronus and the other Titans by confining them to Tartarus in the ten-year battle known as the Titanomachy.

-After the battle, Zeus shares world domination with his older brothers, Poseidon and Hades.
-The sky and the air go to Zeus, the waters to Poseidon, and Hades becomes the king of the underworld.
-Gaia, the mother of the Titans, resentful of how Zeus treated her children in the Titanomachy, sends the monsters Typhon and Echidna to fight him.
-However, the god traps Typhon in the depths of Etna, deciding to leave Echidna and her children alive.
+After the war, Zeus shares world control with his older brothers, Poseidon and Hades.
+Zeus takes dominion over the sky and air, Poseidon rules the waters, and Hades becomes the underworld king.
+Gaia, the mother of the Titans, feels resentful towards Zeus for his treatment of her children during the Titanomachy, so she sends the monsters Typhon and Echidna to challenge him.
+However, Zeus manages to trap Typhon in the depths of Mount Etna, choosing to spare Echidna and her offspring.

-Settled on the throne of Olympus, Zeus looks in amazement at the degraded state of the human being, still devoted to human sacrifice and other deviant practices.
-He thus decides to wipe out humanity through the flood, supported in work by his brother Poseidon, god of the sea expanses.
-In the end, only Deucalion, son of Prometheus, and Pyrrha, daughter of Epimetheus, survive; as the waters flow, they throw the bones of Mother Earth behind them – the stones found in their path – giving rise to the new humanity.
+Having taken up his throne on Olympus, Zeus becomes disheartened by the decadent behaviour of humanity, which still practices human sacrifices and other deviant customs.
+He decides to cleanse the Earth of humanity through a flood with the assistance of his brother Poseidon, the god of the sea.
+Only Deucalion, son of Prometheus, and Pyrrha, daughter of Epimetheus, survive the flood.
+After the waters recede, they throw the bones of Mother Earth – the stones found on their path – over their shoulders.
+This act gave rise to a new humanity.

-Zeus’s relationship with mortals is not always easy, given his propensity to terrorise and hurt them using lightning as a weapon.
-However, he is still the father of the Olympian gods; on the human level, this echoes in the sculptural representations aimed at underlining his greatness and in the numerous epithets attributed to him, among which we remember: Agoraeus, patron saint of the agora, meeting place of the citizens of the polis, as well as a flogger of dishonest traders; Areius, the warrior; Horkios, the one who keeps the oaths; Xenios, patron saint of guests and avenger of the wrongs they suffer; Eleutherios, donor of freedom.
+The relationship between Zeus and mortals is complex, as he has been known to terrorise and harm them with lightning as a weapon.
+Despite this, he is still the father of the Olympian gods, which, on the human level, is reflected in the sculptural representations where he is portrayed as grand and powerful and is associated with various epithets such as Agoraeus, the patron of the agora, the gathering place of the citizens of the polis, as well as the scourge of dishonest traders; Areius, the bellicose; Horkios, the enforcer of oaths; Xenios, the protector of guests and avenger of the wrongs they suffer; and Eleutherios, the bestower of freedom.

 Not to be underestimated is his reputation as a heartbreaker.
-Zeus is the brother and consort of Hera, queen of the gods and goddess of marriage and family.
-With her, he generates numerous children, including Ares, god of war, Hebe, goddess of youth and Hephaestus, god of blacksmiths and carpenters.
-His betrayals are innumerable: Zeus’ conquests between the nymphs and the mortal progenitors of the Hellenic dynasties are famous.
-In Olympic mythology, he is attributed with unions with Leto – the Titaness mother of Apollo, Demeter – goddess of crops, Mnemosyne – goddess of memory, Maia – mother of Hermes.
-Among the mortals, we remember Io, Europa, Leda and the young Ganymede, the most beautiful of humans, kidnapped by Zeus in love to make him his cupbearer.
-To deflect his wife’s suspicions about his betrayals, Zeus uses the nymph Echo, who has the task of distracting Hera with her constant chatter.
-Having discovered her deception, Hera curses the nymph, forcing her to repeat the last words she heard forever.
+Zeus is the brother and consort of Hera, the queen of the gods and goddess of marriage and family.
+He has many offspring with Hera, including Ares (the god of war), Hebe (the goddess of youth), and Hephaestus (the god of blacksmiths and carpenters).
+Zeus is famous for his numerous romantic involvements with nymphs and mortal women, resulting in the birth of various legendary figures.
+In Greek mythology, he is associated with relationships with Leto – the Titaness mother of Apollo; Demeter – the goddess of crops; Mnemosyne – the goddess of memory; and Maia – the mother of Hermes.
+Notable mortal women linked to Zeus include Io, Europa, Leda, and the young Ganymede, the most beautiful among humans, who Zeus kidnapped in love to make him his cupbearer.
+To cover up his infidelities, Zeus enlists the help of the nymph Echo, who distracts Hera with her constant chatter.
+When Hera discovers the deception, she curses the nymph, condemning her to repeat the last words she hears forever.

-In facing the explanation of the myth, it is necessary to harmonise a narrative that presents many points of contrast; and to do this, we must briefly go back to the origins of the Jovian genealogy.
+To explain the myth, a narrative that presents many points of contrast must be harmonised.
+To do this, we must briefly return to the origins of the Jovian genealogy.

-But this ‘fracture’ does not please the female and chthonic powers, Rea and Gaia: without the presence of an offspring, of a generation, it will never be possible to make fruitful the meaning inherent in the creative process, which reveals the miracle of a constantly changing life.
-Allowing the birth and growth of Zeus is, therefore, the gift of “light” to a dying evolution, even if the establishment of a “dictatorship” of matter will prelude, as we shall see, to a detachment of the creator from its creature.
+Indeed, this rift does not please the female and chthonic powers, Rea and Gaia.
+For the creative process to be fruitful and reveal the miracle of constantly changing life, there must be offspring and generations.
+Allowing the birth and growth of Zeus is a gift of “light” to a dying evolution, even though it may lead to a “dictatorship” of matter and a detachment of the creator from its creature.

 The symbolic approach of what preceded the Titanomachy is also interesting.
 We know, again according to Hesiod, that Uranus and Gaea procreated eighteen children: twelve Titans, including Cronus Saturn, three Cyclops and subsequently three Hecatoncheires, beings of great strength with fifty heads and a hundred arms.
 The Titans are somewhat comparable to the Edomite kings mentioned in the Zohar, who symbolise the worlds of “unbalanced force” that preceded the formation of this universe; their father, Uranus, confines them to Tartarus, this place destined for the damned souls and dangerous for the gods.
 Tartarus appears as a sort of primordial cauldron for those destined for eternal abandonment.
 Tartarus was also the first deity from which light and the cosmos were born.
 It represents the exit from the cycle of existence, in short, a non-place.